snsnzjkt/AI-Resume-Screener/README.md

 * Add Slack/Discord notification on new applicant
 * Auto-reply to applicants with status update
 * Track improvement metrics over time via charts

----

-Let me know if you want this saved as a downloadable README.md or turned into a Notion doc!